risc0/risc0/website/api_versioned_docs/version-0.18/zkvm/quickstart.md

 ## 4. Run your project, locally or remotely

-The readme for your project includes instructions for how to run it, both locally or remotely.
+The README for your project includes instructions for how to run it, both locally or remotely.
 You can build your example and run the prover locally with:

 ```bash